-Chart 8.4: Schools' leadership, collaboration and resources prior to the crisis courses to best help them.
-The following section explains this approach in detail.
+Chart 8.4: Schools' leadership, collaboration and resources prior to the crisis

 Source: OECD (2019)

 Methodology

 The methodology used to define the best training practices is derived from the results of online surveys and focus group surveys relating to training courses offered previously by 3C.
 The training programme supported teachers during the COVID-19 crisis by focusing more directly on training in practical technological and digital problems identified by teachers in focus groups.
 Surveys to determine the effectiveness of the courses were sent to the teachers and educational authorities who participated in the training.